Ernest P. Worrell

 Ernest P. Worrell is a fictional character that was portrayed by American actor Jim Varney in a series of television commercials and then later in a television series (Hey Vern, It's Ernest!) and a series of feature films.

 Ernest—created by Varney with the Nashville advertising agency Carden & Cherry—was used in various local television ad campaigns.
 The only national products the character promoted were The Coca-Cola Company's sodas, Chex cereals, and Taco John's.
 The first Ernest commercial, filmed in 1980, advertised an appearance by the Dallas Cowboys Cheerleaders at Beech Bend Park, an amusement park near Bowling Green, Kentucky.

 The format of the Ernest commercials seldom varied, most often scripted to be comedic and fast-paced.
 The rubber-faced, Southern-accented Ernest, almost always dressed in a denim vest and a baseball cap, appeared at the door or window of an unseen, unheard, and seemingly unwilling neighbor named Vernon, or "Vern" for short.
 The spots were structured in a way to allow the viewer to be "Vern", as Varney looked directly into the camera whenever Ernest addressed Vern.
 Ernest's seemingly pointless conversations with Vern - delivered essentially in monologue to an unresponsive listener - inevitably rambled around to a favorable description of the sponsor's product, followed by Ernest's signature close, "KnowhutImean?"

-While Vern never has any spoken lines, it is implied that he finds Ernest to be an unwelcome pest as evidenced by Vern's occasionally trying to slam his door or window in Ernest's face.
-Vern also shakes his head "No" (quick, short camera pans) whenever Ernest invites him to do something.
-Ernest, despite having good intentions, is utterly oblivious to Vern's apparent distress about Ernest and about Ernest's regarding Vern as his closest buddy and confidant.